egemengulpinar/3DRotatingObjects-OpenGL/README.md

   Execute  ```main.cpp```   file in ```deneme/src``` folder.

-Keyboard commands on the GUI ensure rotation ability on the 3D Cube
+Keyboard commands on the GUI ensure rotation ability on the 3D Models
-- With left-right-up-down arrow on the keyboard the 3D Cube will be rotate.
+- With left-right-up-down arrow on the keyboard the 3D Models will be rotate.